In this article you’re going to learn about leopard gecko habitats and everything you need to do to setup their enclosure.

 Solid lids will also keep the humidity levels up which leopard geckos really don’t need.
 I’m not a fan of glass or plastic covers.
 Just make sure you do get a lid because from my personal experience finding a leopard gecko once it escapes isn’t fun.
 Speedy has escaped 3 times and it always takes a while to get her back.

-These are the minimum tank sizes I would recommend:-
+These are the absolute minimum tank sizes I would recommend:-

 - 1 Gecko – 10 Gallon